Early Years Foundation Stage (EYFS)

 Mathematics

 Mathematics in the EYFS should be relevant and accessible; we teach the children about everyday mathematics and how exciting it can be.
-We follow the White Rose Mathematics Scheme.
+We follow the Red Rose Mathematics Scheme.
 As well as a daily teacher lead session, mathematics focuses are available in our continuous provision.

 Speech and Language